 At Dataquest, we strongly advocate portfolio projects as a means of getting your first data science job.
 In this blog post, we’ll walk you through an example portfolio project.
 The project is part of our Statistics Fundamentals course, and it assumes some familiarity with: Sampling (simple random sampling, populations, samples, parameters, statistics) Variables Frequency distributions […]

-Getting into Machine Learning and AI is not an easy task.
+Getting into Machine Learning and AI is not an easy task, but is a critical part of data science programs.
 Many aspiring professionals and enthusiasts find it hard to establish a proper path into the field, given the enormous amount of resources available today.
-The field is evolving constantly and it is crucial that we keep up with the pace of this rapid development. […]
+The field is evolving constantly and it is crucial that we […]

 Employers usually give a lot of weight to a candidate’s portfolio when hiring for a junior data science role.
 Although you may be capable of technically impressive projects, your job hunt will suffer if you don’t pay enough attention to the stylistic aspects as well.
 A busy employer is not going to review poorly constructed […]